Have You Done Your Kegels Today?

 Apart from urinary incontinence, prolapse (when the pelvic organs drop or slip out of place) can also occur when the pelvic floor muscles are weakened.
-Click on the link below to hear BIDMC’s own Dr. Roger Lefevre’s webinar titled Pregnancy, Birth and Pelvic Floor issues (located on the bottom right of the page.
+At BIDMC, our Department of OB/GYN has a dedicated team of specialists.

-What’s important to know is that if you have questions, concerns, or are experiencing symptoms, there is no need to suffer or wonder in silence.
-The Division of Pelvic Medicine and Reconstructive Surgery in the Department of OB/GYN at BIDMC can provide valuable assessment and answer any of your questions or concerns.
+If you have questions, concerns, or are experiencing symptoms, there is no need to suffer or wonder in silence.
+The Division of Female Pelvic Medicine and Reconstructive Surgery in the Department of OB/GYN can provide valuable assessment and answer any of your questions or concerns.
 And if you’re feeling great, that’s awesome!
 Do your Kegels!